tq-systems/meta-tq/meta-tq/doc/README.TQMa62xx.md

 * On TQMa62xx variants without user EEPROM, the EEPROM device is not disabled in the Linux Device Tree, resulting in a non-critical error message in the kernel log during boot
+* After an unclean reboot without power cycle while the IMX327 camera is running, the camera can be in an inconsistent state where the next attempt to use it will result in a hang (of gst-launch, when using the example commands).
+Terminating and re-running gst-launch will usually fix this issue;
+  it is unknown if a power cycle may be necessary in some cases.

 ## Supported features